allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 #### 3. View the dataset

-Once both steps are done, open your web browser and navigate to `http://localhost:5173`.
+Once both steps are done, open your web browser and navigate to [`http://localhost:5173`](http://localhost:5173).
 Click the **Load** button in the header and paste in the following URL: `http://localhost:8080/documentation/getting_started_guide/processed_dataset`.

-Your dataset should appear in the browser and be ready for interaction!
+Your dataset should appear in the browser and be ready for viewing!

 ## 6. What's next?